gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 Introduction
 ------------

-On my desk at present is a book entitled *Idealism: The History of a Philosophy*.
+On my desk as I write these words is a book entitled *Idealism: The History of a Philosophy*.
 But is there actually such a thing as "*a* philosophy"?
 Is philosophy the name of a family of things, like "mammals", so that just as there are cats and dogs and whales and rodents, there are also